Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Related Work and Design Objectives

-We derive a set of requirements for an \ac{e-prescription} architecture from our previous analysis of existing approaches to implementing systems for the management of \acp{e-prescription}.
+From the structured literature review, we derive a set of design objectives for a decentralized \ac{e-prescription} management system.
 Both existing paper-based and \ac{e-prescription} processes demonstrate certain requirements that must be fulfilled.
 For example, the current redemption process of paper-based prescriptions ensures that each prescription may be redeemed only once.
-Accordingly, also \ac{e-prescription} systems must provide a reliable mechanism to prevent double-spends.
-Furthermore, our systematic literature review reveals the strengths and weaknesses of decentralized propositions, which allows to derive additional requirements.
-For example, Li~et~al.~[2019] highlighted that users must be able to control with whom they will share their data.
-Table~\ref{tab: Requirements} summarizes the requirements and their context.
+Furthermore, the strengths and weaknesses of decentralized approaches proposed in related work allowed us to derive additional requirements.

+Table~\ref{tab: Requirements} summarizes the design objectives that we found in our literature review.
 The derived requirements serve as a basis for the remainder of this paper and inform and guide the design and implementation of our proposed system architecture.
 They also represent the objectives along which we evaluate our artifact in section~\ref{sec:evaluation}.